Tyrrrz/Gress/Readme.md

 ⚠️ **Project status: maintenance mode** (bug fixes only).

-Gress is a library that makes progress reporting and aggregation easier.
-It exposes a well-known interface for individual operations to report progress, routing it to an aggregator.
-Applications can display the aggregated progress to inform users about overall completion of a set of operations.
+Gress is a library that helps aggregate and report progress from sets of concurrent operations.

 ## Download